jyellick/obc-docs/whitepaper.md

 The Ledger uses <a href="http://rocksdb.org"> RocksDB</a> to persist the dataset and builds an internal data structure to represent the state that satisfies the above 3 criteria.
 Large documents or files are not stored on the Ledger but off-chain storage.
 Their hashes may be stored on-chain as part of the transactions.
 This is necessary to maintain the integrity of the documents or files.

-There are 2 types of transactions: code-deploying transactions and code-invoking transactions.
+There are two types of transactions: code-deploying transactions and code-invoking transactions.
 A code-deploying transaction may submit, update, or terminate a piece of chaincode, and it is the validators’ responsibility to protect the authenticity and integrity of the code and its execution environment.
 On the other hand, a code-invoking transaction is an API call to a chaincode function.
 This process is similar to how URI invokes a servlet in JEE.
-Note that each chaincode maintains its own state, and a function call is a common way to trigger chaincode state changes.
+Each chaincode maintains its own state, and a function call is a common way to trigger chaincode state changes.

-Consensus Manager is an abstraction defining the interface between the consensus algorithm and the other components.
+The Consensus Manager is an abstraction defining the interface between the consensus algorithm and the other components.
 Consensus receives transactions, and depending on the algorithm, decides how to organize the transactions and when to execute them.
 Successful execution of transactions results in changes to the ledger.

-Open Blockchain provides an implementation of Byzantine Agreement with advanced features in fault tolerance and scalability.
+Initially Open Blockchain provides an implementation of consensus in the model of Byzantine Fault-Tolerance (BFT) and through the PBFT protocol.

-Event Hub in a decentralized network is complex in nature, as an event may appear to occur multiple times, each on a peer node.
+The Event Hub in a decentralized network is complex in nature, as an event may appear to occur multiple times, each on a peer node.
 Callbacks can end up receiving multiple invocations for the same event.
-Therefore, a peer node (preferably non-validator and local) manages the event pub/sub that applications are interacting with.
+Therefore, a peer node manages the event pub/sub that applications are interacting with.
 The peer node emits events as conditions satisfied in no particular order.
 Events are not persisted — fire-and-forget, so applications should capture events if required.